Pin Ups: Release

 The album's release coincided with another covers album, These Foolish Things by Bryan Ferry (pictured in 2012).

 RCA issued the lead single "Sorrow", featuring a cover of Jacques Brel's "Amsterdam" as the B-side, on 12 October 1973; it had been delayed from its original release date of 28 September.
 The single was a commercial success, peaking at number three on the UK Singles Chart and stayed on the chart for 15 weeks, becoming one of his biggest hits.
 Pin Ups followed suit a week later on 19 October, issued with the catalogue number RS 1003, only six months after his previous album Aladdin Sane.
 On the album sleeve, Bowie was simply referred to as "Bowie".
 In America, the advertising campaign read: "Pin Ups means favourites, and these are Bowie's favourite songs.
 It's the kind of music your parents will never let you play loud enough!"

-The album's release coincided with Roxy Music's former singer Bryan Ferry's covers album These Foolish Things.
+The album's release coincided with Roxy Music singer Bryan Ferry's covers album These Foolish Things.
 As Ferry had recorded his album weeks before Bowie began work on Pin Ups, Ferry was annoyed at the perceived copying of his project, calling it a "rip-off".
 According to Sandford, he allegedly went to his label Island Records to request they file an injunction to prevent Pin Ups from being released before These Foolish Things.
 Instead, O'Leary writes that Bowie phoned Ferry to inform him of Pin Ups and requested permission to record a Roxy Music song.
 Ferry later told biographer David Buckley, "At first I was a bit apprehensive, but Bowie's record turned out to be very different.
 I myself was always very anxious to be different from other people ... and to forge my own furrow."
 In the event, both albums were released as planned and charted on the same day, 3 November 1973.